scryinfo/dp-backend-old/api.md

 2) The second file should be named "listing_info "

 Listing info :
-- category_name : extracted from "/getcategories" above.
+- category_name (String): extracted from "/getcategories" above.
 Must match exact values.
-- price : price of the listing
+- price (Int): price of the listing
-- filename : name of the file that will be listed on scry.info and downloaded
+- filename (String) : name of the file that will be listed on scry.info and downloaded
-- keyword : keywords related to the file that can be searched on scry.
+- keyword (String): keywords related to the file that can be searched on scry.
+Must be separated by a space.

 ```
    {